-Eugene Chan '06 (Vocal Performance)
+Eugene Villanueva '06 (Vocal Performance)

-Chan's voice carries him far
+Villanueva's voice carries him far

-Chan says the Sac State opera program fueled his transition, giving him opportunities to sing principal roles in fully staged opera productions.
+Villanueva says the Sac State opera program fueled his transition, giving him opportunities to sing principal roles in fully staged opera productions.
 “I walked away from Sac State with roles under my belt and the experience to prove it,” he says.
 “This first-hand experience set me apart from ‘conservatory’ singers because I could give the audience a complete presentation as a ‘singer-actor.’”

 That, according to Michael Sokol, Sac State voice professor and opera program director, is why the program exists—to help vocal students blossom from singers to performers.